fynks/configs/guides/fish_setup.md

 ```sh
 chsh
 ```
-Now logout and login again and your deafult shell will bw fish.
+Now logout and login again and your deafult shell will be fish.